Floreum/FlOps/README.md

 Alternatively you can also find it under your Properterties tab > Data > Vertex Groups, then click the down arrow and select it in the FlOps menu

+As of Blender 4.5 this will now use a Geometry Node version

 ![BlendNormals Vertex Groups](media/images/BlendNormals_VG.png)

 ## Shrinkwrap to Selected